-Escherichia coli and cyanobacteria monitoring in the Taranaki region

-The Taranaki Regional Council (TRC) has routinely monitored E. coli concentrations in a number of the region's rivers and streams, since 1995.
-Field measurements are taken and water samples collected for laboratory analysis at specified locations around Taranaki, on a monthly basis.
-Over the years, new sites have been added to the programme, with a total of 16 state of environment (SoE) water quality sites currently monitored.
+Escherichia coli and cyanobacteria monitoring in the Taranaki region to the programme, with a total of 16 state of environment (SoE) water quality sites currently monitored.
 At three of these sites, sampling has previously been undertaken by NIWA as part of a national monitoring programme, although these sites are currently transitioning over to the TRC's monitoring programme.
 Additionally, E. coli data is collected at six periphyton monitoring sites.
 In total, suitable data is available from 22 monitoring sites to assess the state of E. coli concentrations in Taranaki rivers and streams, as required under the NOF.